vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Programming Model

-\textbf{VMS System.} A VMS system comprises a set of VMSes and a set of event logs.
-For example, a system containing a \textit{Cart} and a \textit{Product} component can be modeled as two distinct VMSes, as exhibited in Fig.~\ref{fig:architecture}. \textit{Product} manages the product information, and \textit{cart} manages the state of the user carts.
-Additionally, \textit{cart} replicates some product information managed by \textit{product}, a recurring pattern in EDA to reduce latency~\cite{laigner2024benchmark}.
-Through the event log identified as \texttt{update-price}, prescribed by the mapping $MO$, \textit{product} appends updates to its products' prices.
-This makes the update available for \textit{cart}, and upon reception, the function prescribed by \textit{cart}'s mapping $MI$ is triggered, updating the product replica.
-In practice, these operations enabled through event logs tend to cut across many components in EDA systems~\cite{alibaba}.
-Therefore, it is desirable that multi-component workflows enjoy transactional semantics.
+\textbf{VMS System.} A VMS system consists of a set of $VMS$ and a set of event logs.
+For example, a system containing \textit{Cart} and \textit{Product}, managing the state of user carts and product information, respectively, can be modeled as two distinct VMSes, as shown in Fig.~\ref{fig:architecture}. \textit{Cart} replicates some product information managed by \textit{Product}, a recurring pattern in EDMA to reduce latency~\cite{laigner2024benchmark}. \textit{Product} appends product price updates to the event log identified as \texttt{update-price}, prescribed by the mapping $MO$.
+This makes the update available for \textit{Cart}, and upon reception, the function prescribed by \textit{Cart}'s mapping $MI$ is triggered, updating the product replica.

-\textbf{Transaction Graphs.} To compute the dependencies of a multi-VMS transaction, a transaction graph must be declared, where each vertex is a VMS function and each edge is an event log.
-In other words, a transaction in vMODB consists of a set of functions of a group of VMSes and a set of read/append operations carried out on a set of logs defined in the corresponding transaction graphs.
-Using the example above, \texttt{update-price} represents an edge and vertices are \textit{cart} and \textit{product} VMSes.

-Trending cloud programming models that empower EDAs, such as microservices and FaaS, often present multi-component interactions that form topologies~\cite{topology_meta,mucache}, which are usually known in advance or captured by tracing~\cite{alibaba}.
+\fakesub{Key Insight} The VMS model specifies the structures of an EDMA application, components' behaviors, the state and event dependencies, and precise system guarantees.
+This not only provides developers with tools to define and reason about the architecture and behaviors of their applications, but also enables the underlying system to identify potential bugs during compilation, such as incorrectly specified VMS mappings or updates to replicas of data owned by other components.
+In contrast, existing popular platforms, such as Dapr and other composite platforms, impose little semantics on the application architecture and hence are unable to support these.